adrienfenech/myplatform/README.md

 ```

 > You can use anything to communicate between the services, but if you don't know how to start, I provide you way to do it with [**ms-manager**](https://www.npmjs.com/package/ms-manager) (It is an npm package designed for this tutorial, based on the [**Hydra**](https://www.npmjs.com/package/hydra) project).

-### Hint
+> Documentation and APIs at [https://github.com/adrienfenech/ms-manager](https://github.com/adrienfenech/ms-manager)

-A Micro-Service is working like a server, it is waiting for something, in order to process it and optionally send back a response.
+> A Micro-Service is working like a server, it is waiting for something, in order to process it and optionally send back a response.

+### Let's do it !

-The basic architecture is the following:
+ Create a new **Github** demo project.
+The architecture should be the following:
 ```
 $ ./ms-something
 		| Dockerfile		## The container configuration